TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/python/index.md

 {% endraw %}

-Maximum Subarray in Python was written by:
+[Maximum Subarray](https://sampleprograms.io/projects/maximum-subarray) in [Python](https://sampleprograms.io/languages/python) was written by:

 - Divyansh Agarwal

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution